Your cart

 The Psychology of perfume is called the ability of certain aromas to evoke different sensations and memories and also modify our behavior based on it.

-A scent is made up of tiny aromatic molecules.
-When you inhale a scent through the nose, these molecules climb up tiny olfactory nerves in the inner nose and head straight for the brain's limbic system.
+An odor is made up of small aromatic molecules.
+When you inhale a scent through your nose, these molecules travel up the tiny olfactory nerves inside your nose and go directly to the brain's limbic system.

-It has three essential functions: emotions, memories, and arousal (stimulation), which it translates from the information it receives from the outside environment.
+It has three essential functions: emotions, memories and excitement (stimulus), which it translates from the information it receives from the external environment.

 Likewise, there are also certain aromas capable of calming us mentally, and/or that keep us away from anxiety and improve our focus on the present.